olinlibrary/futureboard-1/README.md

 This project is licensed under the MIT License, a ["short and simple permissive license with conditions only requiring preservation of copyright and license notices."](https://github.com/aidankmcl/futureboard/blob/master/LICENSE)

 ### Future Work
-Our biggest interests right now revolve around input streams and the ability to build up content threads over time.
 The board does not support any native content from mobile (such as sending images or videos in MMS).
 It'd also be nice to include links to articles, however `iframe`s can be tricky when it comes to cross-origin content.
 One way around this could be scraping articles for their title and text to display here.

+#### Feedback from Final Review
-As for threads, we want to explore an interface for adding information to items on the board for others to access later on.
+Two themes of interest from the final review were location as a dimension and threads.
+If we use different numbers for each display, we can determine where somebody is interacting with a board which could be an interesting dimension to explore in the future.
+We also want to explore an interface for adding information to items on the board to create threads that others could access later.
 This could involve uploading links, images and videos all related to a certain event or theme.
+There was also interest in seeing a generally more organized representation of the information in FUTUREBOARD.

 ### Credits
 Thank you to Emily, Jeff and Oliver from the library along with the HtL students for all of their input over the course of this project.
 This project was started by Sean and Aidan but we hope to see it built upon by others in the near future :)